smarttransit-ai/transit-gym/README.md

 As shown in [driver.py](examples/driver.py), you can now use the package it to interpret your transsim program.
 Use run() to start the simulation.
 The result will be available in the running directory after it completes.

 ## Example 1: Hello World

 ## Example 2 : Chattanooga Simulation - 24 Hours
+The procedure is similar to "Installation Instructions", with the configuration file of 24 Hours.
+### Step 1.
+Prepare the Required Files for 24 Hours
+Prepare the required files in a same file structure as shown in the files folder.
+The required files in the apporipriate folders are:

+* /network/ - The network files.
+* /taz/ - The taz.xml for transportation demand.
+* /bus-stop/ - Configured bus stop excel file.
+Format should be same as example.
+* /gtfs/ - Apporpriate GTFS files.
+* /gui/ - gui.view.xml for sumo config.
+* /travel-demand/ -.od file for transportation demand.
+* /vehicle-types/ - Apporpriate excel file for vehicle stats.
+* /routes/ - Routes to be included in the simulation.
+*
+### Step 2.
+Start Simulation
+As shown in [driver.py](examples/driver.py), you can now use the package it to interpret your transsim program.
+Use run() to start the simulation.
+The result will be available in the running directory after it completes.

 * Describe the output files.
 ## Example 3 : Chattanooga Simulation - 0900 - 1000 hours
 ## Example 4 : Chattanooga Simulation - 0900 - 1000 hours with GTFS Changes